dkpro/dkpro-jwpl/dkpro-jwpl-timemachine/README.md

  * metaHistoryFile - The absolute path to the pages-meta-history file.
 Only .xml and .xml.bz2 extensions are supported.
  * pageLinksFile - The absolute path to the pagelinks file only .sql and .sql.gz extensions are supported.
  * categoryLinksFile - The absolute path to the categorylinks file only .sql and .sql.gz extensions are supported.
+ * linkTargetFile - The absolute path to the linktarget file, only .sql and .sql.gz extensions are supported.
+This entry is *required* for dumps produced by MediaWiki 1.43 and later, whose categorylinks and pagelinks tables reference their link targets by id (`cl_target_id` / `pl_target_id`) instead of carrying the target title.
+It may be omitted for older dumps, which carry `cl_to` respectively `pl_namespace`/`pl_to`.
+The TimeMachine detects the layout from the `CREATE TABLE` header of the dumps and aborts with a descriptive error if a normalised dump is processed without this entry.
+Note that the linktarget table is held in memory while the link tables are processed, so increase the heap of the JVM accordingly for large wikis.
  * outputDirectory - The absolute path to the directory to which the transformed files will be written.
 The outputDirectory will be created if it does not exist.
 However its parent directory must exist.
  * removeInputFilesAfterProcessing - A boolean that specifies whether the meta-history file, the pagelinks file and the categorylinks file should be removed after the processing.